rdefa001/JavaScript-/README.md

 ## Welcome to JavaScript Projects

-Will be adding all javaScript project to this repo
+Will be adding all javaScript projects to this repo

 ###  I learned working on this project: